YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADCONNECTPARAM
 -----------------

-BADCONNECTPARAM, Error parsing or invalid parameter.
-[XXXX]
+BADCONNECTPARAM, Error parsing or invalid XXXX

 MUPIP Error: MUPIP produces this message when there is an error in any connection parameter specified with -CONNECTPARAMS.
 XXXX contains a brief description of the parameter and its valid value range.